wizzysss/AES-Image-Encryption/README.md

-# AES-Image-Encryption
-AES Image Encryption Repository - This repository contains code and resources for securely encrypting and decrypting images using the Advanced Encryption Standard (AES).
-Explore how to safeguard your image data and maintain data integrity with AES encryption in Python

 # AES Image Encryption and Decryption
 Securely encrypt and decrypt images using the Advanced Encryption Standard (AES).
 This repository provides a Python script to perform AES encryption and decryption on image files, ensuring data security and integrity.